francop95/meli_test/README.md

 *PostMan

-First step to make the API run, is to run the notebook 'API.ipynb', you need to have the csv 'Experiments DataSet For Excercise-small.csv' in the same folder.
+First step to run the API, is to run the notebook 'API.ipynb', you need to have the csv 'Experiments DataSet For Excercise-small.csv' in the same folder.

 Next, you need to open PostMan, this is a really friendly app to make requests to API's, in this case we are going to use the following requests: